NAME

 operations used to ignore returned data.
 Seek operations are composed of the

 skip to.
-If the position is prefixed with a +
+If the position is prefixed with a +, the

 position is interpreted relative to the current position.